scorpiogirlGR/my_firsr_repo/readme.txt

-this is a line existing in the issue_10 branch
+this is a line existing in master